shabeer-syed/ACEs/index.md

 ## Implementation of indicators
 Using the complete set of ACEs in linked maternal child data requires some knolwedge of data management using R, Python, Stata or similiar software.
-Whilst most indicators are ready to use after merging the codelist with your dataset, other indicators requires rule-based selection.
+Whilst most indicators are ready for use after a smiple merge with your dataset, other indicators requires implementing rule-based algorithms.

-### Steps
+### Some suggested steps
 1. Merge each domain specific code list or the complete ACEs code list with your data file of the target population:

 ![alt text](https://raw.githubusercontent.com/shabeer-syed/ACEs/main/merge%20codelist.png)